Universality class of a spinor Bose-Einstein condensate far from equilibrium: Coarsening dynamics with SO(3) symmetry

-Figure~\ref{fig5} summarizes the experimental results on the coarsening dynamics under the spin isotropic Hamiltonian.
-Since the spin vectors can point in an arbitrary direction, domain coarsening is observed in both $M_x$ and $M_z$~\cite{SOM}.
-Following the same analysis as in the easy-axis quench experiment, we rescale the correlation functions by $L(t)$ and observe their collapse into a single curve (Fig.~\ref{fig5}a), in line with the mean-field analysis.
-The newly obtained universal curves are similar in each axis measurement but are distinctive from those of the easy-axis quench experiment (Fig.~\ref{fig5}a inset), implying that the dynamics at the spin isotropic point belong to different universality classes.
-This can be further supported by the scaling exponent in the domain length $L(t)\sim t^{1/z}$ (Fig.~\ref{fig5}b).
-We find the scaling exponents to be $1/z\simeq0.45(3)$ for $M_x$ and $1/z\simeq0.41(2)$ for $M_z$.
-Here, the exponents are close to the prediction $1/z=0.5$ and show good agreement with the finite size numerical simulations, $1/z_{\rm sim}\simeq0.40(1)$.
+Figure~5 summarizes our experimental results regarding the coarsening dynamics under the spin isotropic Hamiltonian.
+Since the spin vectors can point in an arbitrary direction, domain coarsening is observed in both {$F_x$} and {$F_z$} (Extended Data Fig.~5).
+Following the same analysis as in the easy-axis quench experiment, we rescale the correlation functions by $L(t)$ and observe their collapse into a single curve (Fig.~5a), in line with the mean-field analysis.
+These universal curves are similar in each spin axis measurement but are distinctive from those of the easy-axis quench experiment (Fig.~5a inset), implying that the dynamics at the spin isotropic point belongs to a different universality class.
+This can be further supported by the scaling exponent of the domain length $L(t)\sim t^{1/z}$ (Fig.~5b), which we experimentally find to be $1/z_{\rm exp}\simeq0.45(3)$ for $F_x$ and $1/z_{\rm exp}\simeq0.41(2)$ for $F_z$.
+Here, the exponents are close to the thermodynamic prediction $1/z=0.5$~\cite{Williamson2017} and show good agreement with our finite size numerical simulations, $1/z_{\rm sim}\simeq0.40(1)$.

 To identify the underlying mechanism responsible for the coarsening dynamics in the SO(3) phase, we monitor the spin vortices and study their decay dynamics during the coarsening stage.
-For this reason, matter-wave inteferometry is adopted that can identify the position of the vortex cores by reading out the relative phase winding between spin states~\cite{SOM}.
-Fig.~\ref{fig5}c shows interference patterns at $t=1$~s after quenching, where the fork-shaped fringes are well represented in all three spin components.
-We also observe images with closely bounded vortex and anti-vortex pairs (Fig.~\ref{fig5}e).
-The existence of these spin vortices and vortex pairs is well reproduced in the simulated interference images (Fig.~\ref{fig5}d,f).
+For this reason, matter-wave interferometry is adopted that can identify the position of the vortex cores by reading out the relative phase winding between spin states (Methods).
+Characteristic interference patterns of the spin vortices are shown in Fig.~5c, where the fork-shaped fringes are well represented in all three spin components.
+We also observe events with closely bounded spin vortex and spin anti-vortex pairs (Fig.~5e).
+The existence of these spin vortices and vortex pairs is well reproduced in the simulated interference images (Fig.~5d, f and Extended Data Fig.~6).